Brian-Wintz/DecisionTree/README.md

 # DecisionTree
 The purpose of this project is to implement a decision tree that is exposed through REST APIs for determining the next (or starting) question along with the question's possible answers.
-It also allows for processing an answer to provide all the answers that lead up to the specified answer.
+It also allows for processing an answer to provide all the questions and answers that lead up to the specified answer.

 A decision tree is made of a tree of questions and answers as illustrated below: